Add a Static Defense Rule

 1. Log in to PBX web portal, go to Security > Security Rules > Static Defense, click Add.

-2. In the Basic section, configure basic settings for the rule.4
+2. In the Basic section, configure basic settings for the rule.

-• Accept: Accept connections from a specific address.
+• Accept: Accept connections from a specific address to a specific service or port(s) of the PBX.

 3. In the Defense Object section, configure relevant settings of defense objects.

-• Object Type: Choose the type of the source traffic.
+Object Type Choose the type of the source traffic and configure the address.

-• IP Address: If you choose the option, enter an IP address or an IP section in the Source IP Address / Subnet Mask field.
+• IP Address: If you choose this option, enter an IP address or an IP section in the subsequent field.

-• Domain: If you choose the option, enter a domain in the Domain Name field.
+• Domain: If you choose this option, enter a domain in the subsequent field.

-• MAC Address: If you choose the option, enter a MAC address in the MAC Address field.
+• MAC Address: If you choose this option, enter a MAC address in the subsequent field.

-Note: The port follows the setting in Service Ports (System > Network).
+Note: The port follows the setting in Service Ports (Path: System > Network).

 • UDP